polyrhythm-project/polyrhythm-website/publications/index.md

 ## In Progress ##

-Poudrier, È. & Shanahan, D. “The cognitive and affective correlates of rhythmic complexity.”
+Poudrier, È. & Shanahan, D. The cognitive and affective correlates of rhythmic complexity.

-Poudrier, È. “The classification of polyrhythms based on composite rhythms.”
+Poudrier, È. The classification of polyrhythms based on composite rhythms.

-Poudrier, È. & Sapp, C. S. “Polyrhythm in the works of twenty composers from Western Europe to North America, 1900-1950: _The Suter (1980) Corpus._”
+Poudrier, È. & Sapp, C. S. Polyrhythm in the works of twenty composers from Western Europe to North America, 1900-1950: _The Suter (1980) Corpus._